JAB-led investor group to buy K-Cup maker Keurig for $13.9 billion

 Keurig leads the $6.1 billion North American single-serve coffee market with a 61 percent market share, according to market research firm Euromonitor International.
 Nestle has only a small presence in that business.

-JAB also owns two Nordic coffeehouse chains as well as Caribou Coffee and Peet's Coffee & Tea in the United States, where the market is dominated by Starbucks (SBUX.O).
-Speculation has even surfaced that JAB might be interested in Dunkin' Donuts (DNKN.O), which has a loyal following for its coffee.
+JAB also owns two Nordic coffeehouse chains as well as Caribou Coffee and Peet's Coffee & Tea in the United States, where the market is dominated by Starbucks.
+Speculation has even surfaced that JAB might be interested in Dunkin' Donuts, which has a loyal following for its coffee.

-Three senior partners run JAB, and its ambitions in coffee may be modeled partly upon the global strength of acquisitive brewer Anheuser-Busch InBev (ABI.BR), where JAB senior partner Olivier Goudet serves as chairman and JAB senior partner Peter Harf was formerly chairman.
+Three senior partners run JAB, and its ambitions in coffee may be modeled partly upon the global strength of acquisitive brewer Anheuser-Busch InBev, where JAB senior partner Olivier Goudet serves as chairman and JAB senior partner Peter Harf was formerly chairman.

 JAB in July completed the formation of a joint venture called Jacobs Douwe Egberts, now the largest pure-play coffee company by volume, combining its D.E.
-Master Blenders 1753 business with the coffee business of Mondelez International Inc (MDLZ.O).
+Master Blenders 1753 business with the coffee business of Mondelez International Inc.

 It still trails Nestle in global market share by retail value, with Nestle accounting for 22.7 percent of the $81 billion coffee market and Jacobs Douwe Egberts another 16.3 percent, based on 2013 data according to Euromonitor.

-Other major JAB holdings include controlling stakes in cosmetics company Coty Inc (COTY.N) and luxury goods maker Jimmy Choo (CHOO.L).
+Other major JAB holdings include controlling stakes in cosmetics company Coty Inc and luxury goods maker Jimmy Choo.

 COKE'S EXIT

-Coca-Cola Co (KO.N), Keurig's biggest single shareholder, said it would receive cash for its 17.4 percent stake in the Vermont-based company for a net gain of $25.5 million on its investment.
+Coca-Cola Co, Keurig's biggest single shareholder, said it would receive cash for its 17.4 percent stake in the Vermont-based company for a net gain of $25.5 million on its investment.
 Coke bought a 10 percent stake in Keurig last year and added to its holding this year.

 Coke's shares were little changed at $43.20.
 The Atlanta-based company said in a statement that it expected to continue to collaborate with JAB on pods for Kold.